Strong Connectivity in Directed Graphs under Failures, with Application: Introduction

-As shown in~\cite{biblocks:ES1980,2ECB,2VCB}, in digraphs $2$-vertex and $2$-edge connectivity have a much richer and more complicated structure than in undirected graphs.
-For instance, in the case of undirected graphs the $2$-edge- (resp., $2$-vertex-) connected blocks are identical to the $2$-edge- (resp., $2$-vertex-) connected components.
-This is not the case for digraphs and the $2$-edge- (resp., $2$-vertex-) connected components of digraphs do not encompass the notion of pairwise $2$-edge (resp., $2$-vertex) connectivity among its vertices~\cite{2ECB,2VCB}.
-Hence, it is not surprising that $2$-connectivity problems on directed graphs appear to be more difficult than on undirected graphs.
-Indeed, for undirected graphs it has been known for over 40 years how to compute the analogous notions (bridges, articulation points, $2$-edge- and $2$-vertex-connected components) in linear time, by simply using depth first search~\cite{dfs:t}.
-In the case of digraphs, however, the same problems revealed to be much more challenging: although these problems have been investigated for quite a long time (see, e.g.,~\cite{biblocks:ES1980,makino,nagamochi}), fast algorithms for 2-edge and 2-vertex connectivity for digraphs have been achieved only in the last few years.
+Connectivity-related problems for digraphs are notoriously harder than for undirected graphs, and indeed many notions for undirected connectivity do not translate to the directed case.
+As shown in~\cite{CHILP:2CS,biblocks:ES1980,2ECC:GILP:TALG,2VCB,2CC:HenzingerKL:ICALP15}, in digraphs $2$-vertex and $2$-edge connectivity have a much richer and more complicated structure than in undirected graphs.
+For instance, in the case of undirected graphs the $2$-edge- (resp., $2$-vertex-) connected components are identical to the maximal $2$-edge- (resp., \mbox{$2$-vertex-)} connected subgraphs.
+This is not the case for digraphs, however, where components can be different from components: namely, two vertices may be $2$-edge- (resp., $2$-vertex-) connected without being necessarily in the same maximal $2$-edge- (resp., $2$-vertex-) connected subgraph~\cite{2ECC:GILP:TALG,2VCB}.
+Moreover, an undirected graph is naturally decomposed by bridges (resp., articulation points) into a tree of $2$-edge- (resp., $2$-vertex-) connected components, known as the bridge-block (resp., block) tree (see, e.g.,~\cite{onlineBiconnected:WT92}).
+In digraphs, the decomposition induced by strong bridges (resp., strong articulation points) becomes much more complicated (see Figure \ref{figure:grid-example}): in general, it was shown by Bencz\'ur that in digraphs there can be no ``cut'' tree for various connectivity concepts~\cite{Benczur95}.
+Hence, it is not surprising that $2$-connectivity problems on directed graphs are much harder than on undirected graphs.
+For undirected graphs, it has been known for over 40 years how to compute the analogous notions (bridges, articulation points, $2$-edge- and $2$-vertex-connected components) in linear time, by simply using depth first search~\cite{dfs:t}.
+In the case of digraphs, however, the same problems revealed to be much more challenging: although these problems have been investigated for quite a long time (see, e.g.,~\cite{biblocks:ES1980,makino,nagamochi}), obtaining fast algorithms for $2$-edge and $2$-vertex connectivity for digraphs has been an elusive goal for many years.
 Indeed, it has been shown only recently that all strong bridges and strong articulation points of a digraph can be computed in linear time~\cite{Italiano2012}.
-Additionally, it was shown very recently how to compute the $2$-edge- and $2$-vertex-connected blocks of digraphs in linear time \cite{2ECB,2VCB}, while the best current bound for computing the $2$-edge- and the $2$-vertex-connected components in digraphs is not even linear, but it is $O(n^2)$, and it was achieved also very recently by Henzinger et al.~\cite{2CC:HenzingerKL14}.
+Additionally, it was shown very recently how to compute the $2$-edge- and $2$-vertex-connected components of digraphs in linear time \cite{2ECC:GILP:TALG,2VCB}, while the best current bound for computing the $2$-edge- and the $2$-vertex-connected components in digraphs is not even linear, but it is $O(\min\{m^{3/2}, n^2\})$~\cite{CHILP:2CS,2CC:HenzingerKL:ICALP15}.